Menu

 • Treble Crochet(s): tr(s): Yarn over, insert into stitch, yarn over, pull up a loop, you will then have three loops on the hook.
 Yarn over, pull through two loops, yarn over, pull through remaining two loops.

-• Written in UK terms
+• Written in UK terms but switchable to US terms above.

 • This pattern gives you the basic principles for the Suzette stitch, designed to help you create your own projects.